d2l-ai/d2l-en/chapter_convolutional-modern/batch-norm.md

 ## Implementation from Scratch

-Next, we will implement the batch normalization layer with NDArray from scratch:
+Next, we will implement the batch normalization layer with ndarrays from scratch:

 ```{.python .input  n=72}
 import d2l